 There is a pretty hefty price tag of just over $200 for a 12 to 15 minute flight, so depending on the time you have in New York and the budget you have set for your trip, it may not be a realistic option.
 But if possible, try to save a bit of extra money to have this once in a lifetime experience.
 It was quite foggy on the day of my flight, but it was still an experience I will never forget.

 Catch a filming of the American Today Show

 This one was a fluke, but I feel it necessary to include in this post.
-While exploring near Rockefeller Plaza, and happened to notice that there was a group of people crowded around a window across the road.
-So being nosy, my Contiki friends and I went to see what the fuss was about.
-Turns out, they were filming the day’s live episode of the Today Morning Show!
-How cool.
-My grandma has watched the American Today show for as long as I can remember, so I was quite familiar with the show and news presenters.
-It was a cool experience being able to see them film it!
+While exploring near Rockefeller Plaza, a few friends and I noticed a group of people crowding around a window across the road.
+So, being nosy, we went to see what all the fuss was about.
+Turns out, they were filming the day’s live episode of the NBC Today Morning Show!
+My grandma has watched the American Today Show for as long as I can remember, so I was quite familiar with the show and news presenters.
+It was a cool experience being able to watch a live filming.

 Next door is the NBC Experience Store where you can buy a whole bunch of cool souvenirs and TV show merchandise.
 I left with a Friends mug, which is actually the size of a small bowl, rather than a mug.
 There’s a ton of different merchandise available, definitely something to interest most people!

 Have you had the chance to visit New York City before?
 What’s your favourite part about it?
 What was your favourite attraction/restaurant/shop/experience?
 Tell me down below!

 Disclaimer: This post contains an affiliate link.
 Which means, if you click on the link and make a purchase, I receive a tiny bit of commission at no extra cost to you.
 Any commission I receive, goes back into growing this blog and being able to provide as much useful information that I can!
 This will never change the fact that I always give my 100% honest opinions and advice!